 This was huge, and we both felt the potential.
 But what would she do with it?
 First, she decided to stop settling, which required new beliefs – that she was deserving and that she was capable of providing for herself, including being able to pay for insurance.

 Then she decided to change her focus from escaping from a messy marriage to moving toward a joyful future, which required stopping blame, criticism and condemnation.
 Then she was finally able to let her husband off the hook, which opened the door for them to build a healthy marriage.

 THE ROLE OF ANGER

 Our anger points to a need that we’re making someone else responsible for filling.
 If we stuff anger down, instead of examining it to see what the message is, it will keep showing up and grow more destructive.

-Making our partners responsible for taking care of our needs – and building expectations that turn into shoulds, and then demands – doesn’t work.
-When we choose anger to manipulate our partners into doing what we want, missiles fly.
-And no one’s needs are met.
+Making our partners responsible for taking care of our needs doesn’t work.
+And if we choose anger to manipulate them into doing what we want, missiles will fly, and no one’s needs will be met.

-Issues aren’t necessarily resolved overnight – or in an afternoon, sitting on my mom’s wraparound porch.
-My girlfriend and her husband are still working stuff out.
+My friend and her husband are still working stuff out.
 But she finally shined a spotlight on a dark corner inside herself.
 And because she did it, sometimes he feels brave enough to do the same.
 And together, they’re moving forward.

-We all deserve to live in peaceful households, where conflict is faced and resolved as soon as it comes up – and we’re all capable of making that happen.
-When we’re willing to do whatever it takes, we’re more than halfway there!
+We all deserve to live in peaceful households, where conflict is faced and resolved as soon as it comes up.
+And we’re all capable of making that happen.